briuri/advent-of-code/README.md

 # Advent of Code

 This project contains my Advent of Code solutions.

-I participated in real-time for the 2018-2022 competitions (in Java).
-I also went back and did 2015-2017 in Java for completeness.
+I've solved every puzzle from 2015-2022 in Java (2018-2022 were done in real-time during the midnight competitions).
+I'm currently going back through and solving older puzzles again as a way to learn Kotlin.

 The top-level of the project can be imported as an IntelliJ IDEA project.
 Solutions are found under `puzzles-<language>/src/` with a package naming convention of `buri.aoc.y<yy>.d<dd>`.
-Each Day can be run from a JUnit test harness, colocated in the day's `Puzzle` class (this reduces the overhead of switching over to a TestCase file in `/src/test/` when competing).
+Each Day can be run from a JUnit test harness, colocated in the day's `Puzzle` class (this avoids the context-switching cost of using a `TestCase` file under `/src/test/` when competing).

 ## Test Suite Run Time